-WISE • Missions & Center • Operational
+WISE • Missions & Center • Past

 The Wide-field Infrared Survey Explorer (WISE) provides an all-sky survey from 3 to 25 microns which is up to 500 times more sensitive than the IRAS survey.
 WISE will find the most luminous galaxies in the Universe, the closest stars to the Sun, detect most main belt asteroids larger than 3 km, and extend the 2MASS survey into the thermal infrared.
 WISE will also enable a wide variety of studies ranging from the evolution of protoplanetary debris discs to the history of star formation in normal galaxies.
 The survey will help search for the origins of planets, stars, and galaxies and create an infrared atlas whose legacy will endure for decades.

 WISE launched on 14 December 2009.
 In early October 2010, after completing its prime science mission, the spacecraft ran out of coolant that keeps its instrumentation cold.
 However, two of its four infrared cameras remained operational.
 These two channels were still useful for asteroid hunting, so NASA extended the NEOWISE portion of the WISE mission by four months, with the primary purpose of hunting for more asteroids and comets, and to finish one complete scan of the main asteroid belt.
 After the completion of this phase, WISE was placed in hibernation-mode.